 What is important when you choose a source of chaga is the air and soil quality.
 Chaga "breathes".
 Good air = good chaga.
 Estonia has the some of the cleanest air in the world according to WHO.

 But make sure the people you buy from don't remove every chaga they see.
 It's important to sustainably harvest it carefully so as not to damage the birch tree host.
-20-25% should be left behind to let it grow again so it can be harvested in the future.
+Some should be left behind to let it grow again so it can be harvested in the future.
 It's important to recognise that chaga is a precious resource and "taking all you can" is unsustainable.
 Sadly, we have heard reports (outside Estonia) of trees being cut down just to get the chaga or even guns being used to shoot it down when it's hard to reach.

 3. Low prices.

 Estonia can offer you low prices for excellent raw chaga products.
 Compare Estonian prices (per kilo) with other country's sellers and you will see what we mean.

 As Estonia is part of Europe, delivery times and prices are less than buying raw chaga from Russia, USA, Canada or countries outside the EU.

 Rumours exist that some big suppliers, especially in Asia, mess with their chaga.
 It has been claimed that chaga has been soaked in ponds to add weight (bacteria risk and cheating on price!) or that ground chaga/chaga powder has been mixed with dirt, starch or other fillers to increase the weight (by adding lower cost ingredients)... and potentially make it unhealthy.

 We recommend you only use pure, wild chaga, that comes with a 100% guarantee.